Gianluca Berti

-Gianluca Berti (born 20 May 1967) is an Italian former professional footballer who played as a football goalkeeper.
+Gianluca Berti (born 20 May 1967) is an Italian former professional footballer who played as a goalkeeper.

 Football career

 Berti was born in Florence.
-He started playing professionally with A.C.
-Prato, in the third division, representing Olbia Calcio in the same level, in 1990–91.
+He started playing professionally with Prato, in the third division, representing Olbia in the same level, in 1990–91.

-From 1991 to 2007, he alternated between the Serie A and B, with Genoa C.F.C., Pisa Calcio, A.C.
-Ancona, U.S. Città di Palermo (playing 42 matches in the Sicilians 2004 top flight promotion), A.S.
-Roma, A.C.
-Reggiana 1919, Ravenna Calcio, Empoli F.C., Parma F.C., Torino F.C., ACF Fiorentina, U.C.
-Sampdoria and A.C.
-Cesena.
+From 1991 to 2007, he alternated between the Serie A and B, with Genoa, Pisa, Ancona, Palermo (playing 42 matches in the Sicilians' 2004 top flight promotion), Roma, Reggiana, Ravenna, Empoli, Parma, Torino, Fiorentina, Sampdoria and Cesena.

-In June 1998, Gianluca Berti was transferred to Perugia, in exchanged with Stefano Guidoni, but in July he left for Ravenna.
+In June 1998, Gianluca Berti was transferred to Perugia, in exchange for Stefano Guidoni; but, in July, he left for Ravenna.

-Aged 41, after still managing 11 first division appearances for Sampdoria, in 2006–07, Berti re-joined the third level in 2008, moving to Novara Calcio, in the Serie C1/Lega Pro Prima Divisione.
+Aged 41, after still managing 11 first division appearances for Sampdoria, in 2006–07, Berti re-joined the third level in 2008, moving to Novara, in the Serie C1/Lega Pro Prima Divisione.

 He left professional football in 2009, joining Eccellenza Tuscany side Jolly & Montemurlo.